X-CASH-official/delegates-explorer/README.md

 First install nginx
 `sudo apt install nginx`

-Next setup the sites avaible.
+Next setup the sites available.
 You can use the default file if just hosting one website on the server, or you can make another file if you need to host multiple websites on the server.
 The location of the files are at `/etc/nginx/sites-available`

 A default setup for a non SSL website hosting one website, would look similar to this
 ```